Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/welcome-slingshot.md

 <img src="../images/welcome-overview-personal.png" alt="A Personal Overview within Slingshot" class="responsive-img"/>

 Above, you can see that one place where you can visualize your work and organize yourself.
-All your tasks can be found in *My Stuff* and also your bookmarks, which are very useful to keep at hand links relevant to you.
+All the tasks assigned to you can be found in *My Stuff* and also your bookmarks, which are very useful to keep at hand links relevant to you.
 With bookmarks you can quickly navigate to your workspaces, discussions, dashboards, among others.

 <h4 style="color:#2328B0;">Keep everyone in the know and make working with others easier than before</h4>